spatie/laravel-support-bubble/README.md

     'form_action_route' => 'supportBubble.submit',

      /**
      * The positioning of the bubble and the form, change this between right-to-left and left-to-right, if you want to use RTL, you must have your layout set to RTL like this
      * <html lang="ar-TN" dir="rtl">
      * By default, the value of this is LTR
      */
     'direction' => 'left-to-right',
 ];
 ```

+## Queues

+By default, the submissions are stored in the database Jobs table.

 ## Customization options